EthanAnderes/NonstationaryPhase.jl/README.md

 This will save `figure1.pdf` to the current directory.

+## Removing the package NonstationaryPhase

-To remove this package you can either directly delete the package directory (e.g. use something like `rm -fr ~/.julia/v0.4/NonstationaryPhase` in the terminal).
+You can either directly delete the package directory (e.g. use something like `rm -fr ~/.julia/v0.4/NonstationaryPhase` in the terminal).
 Or you can use the Julia package manager to remove it for you with the command `Pkg.rm("NonstationaryPhase")`.

 # Clone the package directly from github.